Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Methodology

 Given the training dataset, the empirical version of the learning objective that we should optimize is

+$R(\Theta_t)$ is a regularization term and $\lambda_t$ is a trade-off hyper-parameter.
 The above framework is general and needs to be elaborated further.
-In the following, we carefully design every component of it, particularly the choices for $F_0,G_0,F_t,G$ and the dealing of the regularization term $\lambda_t R(\Theta_t)$.
+In the following, we carefully design every component of it, particularly the choices for $F_0,G_0,F_t,G$ and the dealing of regularization term $\lambda_t R(\Theta_t)$.